Steven-Chang1114/FiatLux/README.md

 If have a red screen with big ass long error message, I recommend to try these commands.

 1. expo upgrade
-2. npm update
+2. npm update OR npm install
-3. npm install

 Then redo expo start.